javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 **Here, in the tutorial, we'll always use strict mode, unless explicitly stated otherwise.**

 We're studying modern JavaScript after all.
-But you'll also see notes about how things work without `use strict`, just in case you come across an old script.
+But you'll also see notes about how things work without `use strict`, just in case you forget to put that directive or meet a script without it.